17 Ways to Get Design Inspiration from Other Websites

 Any time WordPress blogs start adapting to a similar trend, note it down and make use of it in your work with clients.

 9. Subscribe to WordPress Blogs

 Of course, don’t forget to subscribe to your favorite WordPress blogs, too.
-The ones that focus more on technical tutorials (like WPBeginner) might not be best for this, but ones that cover web design roundups (like WPMU DEV) definitely would be.
+The ones that focus more on technical tutorials might not be best for this, but ones that cover web design roundups (like WPMU DEV) definitely would be.

 For instance, here are a few recent blogs that include screenshots of websites that provide context as well as serve as inspiration:

 - 10 Creative and Engaging About Pages to Inspire You

 - 14 Creative Examples of Website Testimonials Done Right

 10. Read Other Web Designer’s Blogs

 Reading other web designer’s blogs–even if they focus on a different niche or are at a different level of their career than you–can be a good way to get inspired.
 You know they’re going to write about things you think about on a regular basis, so you can use these blogs for design inspiration as well as for educational purposes.